The CT10 NNLO Global Analysis of QCD: Comparisons to individual experiments

 However, if $\alpha_{s}(M_{Z})$ is also fitted (the ``PDF+$\alpha_{s}$'' fits), in the $D$ method we obtain a {\it low} $\alpha_{s}(M_{Z})$ of 0.1137, accompanied by a {\it large} luminosity shift $\overline{\lambda}_{\rm lumi}\approx 2.7$.
 The $D$ method also results in a low $\chi^{2}/N_{pt}$ combination of 1.33 and 0.95.

-With four other methods, we obtain higher best-fit values of $\alpha_{s}(M_{Z})\approx0.116$, higher $\chi^{2}$ values, and the luminosity shifts below $2\sigma.$ This peculiarity of the ``PDF+$\alpha_{s}$'' fit employing the $D$ method is suggestive of a strong D'Agostini bias.
+With four other methods, we obtain higher best-fit values of $\alpha_{s}(M_{Z})\approx0.116$, higher $\chi^{2}$ values, and the luminosity shifts below $2\sigma.$ This peculiarity of the ``PDF+$\alpha_{s}$'' fit employing the $D$ method is suggestive of a marked D'Agostini bias.
 It does not occur at the same level in the ``PDF only'' fits that use a fixed $\alpha_{s}(M_{Z})$, including CT10 NNLO.

+Figure~\ref{fig:glue_variations2} compares the CT10 NNLO uncertainty band for the gluon PDF (normalized to the CT10W NLO $g(x,Q)$) to the central NNLO gluon PDF parametrizations from ABM11, HERAPDF1.5, MSTW, and NNPDF2.3, evaluated with the same $\alpha_s(M_Z)=0.118$ as in CT10 NNLO.
+With the exception of ABM11, the central PDFs by other groups agree with CT10 NNLO within the 90\% c.l. uncertainty.
+The ABM11 gluon is distinctly smaller at $x>0.2$ and larger at $0.005<x<0.1$, most likely because of a different heavy-quark scheme (FFN) that the ABM11 NNLO set uses and its preference for a low $\alpha_s(M_Z)=0.1135$ that cause modifications in the preferred gluon shape \cite{Thorne:2012az,Ball:2012wy,Ball:2013gsa}.

-As can be seen from Fig.~\ref{fig:glue_variations}, by using method $D$ to determine the published CT10 NNLO set and the QCD scale $\mu=P_{Tj}$, we obtain a PDF uncertainty band that also covers the gluon PDF parametrizations found with the alternative methods for the correlation matrix and choices of QCD scales.
+As can be seen from Fig.~\ref{fig:glue_variations}, by using method $D$ to determine the published CT10 NNLO set and the QCD scale $\mu=P_{Tj}$, we obtain a PDF uncertainty band that also covers the gluon PDF parametrizations found with the alternative methods for the correlation matrix and other choices of QCD scales.
 The softer gluon behavior than in CT10W NLO is consistent with the preference of the non-jet experiments and results in lower $\chi^2$ for the combined HERA DIS set.
 It may also simulate the anticipated effect of missing NNLO corrections on the jet cross sections.
-The uncertainty band for $g(x,Q)$ in Fig.~\ref{fig:glue_variations} thus represents the current level of uncertainty in predicting the inclusive jet cross sections, due to variations in the fit procedure.
+While the method $T$ is generally preferable for the normalization of multiplicative normalization errors, and before additional recommendations on the separation of additive and multiplicative errors in inclusive jet measurements are provided by experimentalists, the uncertainty band for $g(x,Q)$ in Fig.~\ref{fig:glue_variations} represents the current level of uncertainty in predicting the inclusive jet cross sections, due to variations in the fit procedure.
 These variations are typically smaller than the PDF error determined by the Hessian method.